Newcastle University, 2021

-The 1st Biennial Carl Nielsen Studies Conference will be held at Newcastle University on the 17th and 18th of September 2020.
+The 1st Biennial Carl Nielsen Studies Conference will be held at Newcastle University.
 As Denmark’s most important musical figure, the conference celebrates Nielsen’s life and output.
 The event is jointly organised by the research project ‘Carl Nielsen – European Composer’ at the University of Copenhagen and the editorial board of the Anglo-Danish journal Carl Nielsen Studies.

 The organising committee is pleased to announce that Professor Michael Fjeldsøe (Copenhagen University) will be the Keynote Speaker.